 Subcontractor Listing allows vendors to submit their interest in being a subcontractor for a project on the project listing page.
 This allows vendors to connect with interested subcontractors outside of Bonfire, which in term helps subcontractors to participate in the sourcing process.

-As mentioned, all public vendor registration fields will also be displayed in the Subcontractor Listing Table.
+As mentioned previously, all public vendor registration fields will also be displayed in the Subcontractor Listing Table.

-This is a portal-wide functionality.
-Once enabled, every project created from that point onwards will have the Subcontractor Listing feature applied to it.
-It can be found beneath Public Document Takers on the Opportunity page.
+In the Vendor's perspective, the subcontractor listing can be found beneath Public Document Takers on the Opportunity page.
 However, keep in mind that this feature is independent of the Public Document Takers, which means that it will be visible even if Public Document Takers is not enabled.

 The listing displays all the Vendors that have put forward an Interest in Subcontracting.
 This listing is visible to both the Buyers and the Vendors.
 For Vendors that are interested in participating by fulfilling certain aspects of the project, an Interest in Subcontracting serves as a useful alternative to Intent to Bid.
 An Interest in Subcontracting indicates the Vendor's interest in being contacted to fulfil specific requirements or responsibilities of the projects.
 This opens up more opportunities for the Buyers and Vendors to find a good match.
 It also allows Buyers to build vendor diversity more efficiently.